-A Swiss army knife will keep Dad ready for any occasion or issue that comes up, from filing baby’s sharp nails to cutting tags off new clothes or pacifiers.
+A Swiss army knife will keep him ready for any occasion or issue that comes up, from filing baby's sharp nails to cutting tags off new clothes.

 Show Him Love

-Pick a onesie with a cute father-related saying splashed across the front or buy a pint-sized jersey of his favorite sports team.
-Baby and Daddy can have some quality time bonding—or napping—during the game.
+Pick a onesie with a cute father-related saying splashed across the front, or buy a pint-size jersey from his favorite sports team.
+Baby and Daddy can have some quality time bonding during the games.

 Silence Is Golden

 Every new parent needs the occasional break.
-A brand-new pair of headphones will allow daddy to tune it all out for a bit without risking waking up his little bundle of joy.
+A pair of soundproof headphones will allow the new dad to tune it all out for a bit to recharge.

 Read Between the Lines

-Foster daddy & baby time by including picture books and board books with him in mind.
-Kisses for Daddy by Frances Watts and David Legge, Daddy Hugs by Karen Katz and I Love My Daddy Because… by Laurel Porter-Gaylord are a few titles sure to become favorites.
+Foster some daddy & baby bonding time by buying picture books and board books with him in mind.
+Kisses for Daddy by Frances Watts and David Legge, Daddy Hugs by Karen Katz and I Love My Daddy Because… by Laurel Porter-Gaylord are a few titles sure to become favorites for both of them.

 Smell the Coffee

-Sleep deprivation is a reality for any new father.
-Help him stay awake by stocking your daddy survival kit with his favorite caffeinated beverage or gift cards to his regular coffee shop where he can grab a cup.
+Stock your daddy survival kit with his favorite caffeinated beverage or gift cards to his regular coffee shop where he can grab a cup to refuel.

 A Bite to Eat